-University Health Service at UT is able to complete student Hepatitis B series, and Hepatitis B surface antibody can be performed at University Health Services during the student’s initial semester.
+University Health Service at UT is able to complete student Hepatitis B series.
+The Hepatitis B surface antibody test can be performed at University Health Services during the student’s initial semester.

-After students have approved registration for classes, there will be NO CHARGE for annual TB screening, adult tetanus boosters, and annual influenza vaccine given at UHS.
-Students may incur charges for pre-matriculation health requirements provided by UHS.
+After students have been approved for registration for classes, there will be NO CHARGE for annual TB screening, adult tetanus boosters, and annual influenza vaccine given at UHS.
+Documentation Requirements

-- Official letterhead from physician or health department containing original signature, the date of verification statement, and the date(s) the immunization(s) was administered.
+- A letter on official letterhead from physician or health department containing original signature, the date of verification statement, and the date(s) the immunization(s) was administered.